Home » Native American Youth Programs » Education

 Integrating the children’s Native American heritage into their classroom experience also plays an important role in their healing and growth.
 Native American Studies is a required course for all St. Joseph’s students; in this course, children find themselves immersed in culture by learning the Lakota language, traditional stories and more.

 Additionally, Native American beliefs and philosophies are incorporated into core education classes like math, science and language arts through careful lesson planning and the WoLakota program.
+Embracing diversity and cultural understanding lends a new perspective, which can be beneficial to students and staff of any background.

 Learn more about our other Native American Youth Programs.